Lumi-supercomputer/LUMI-SoftwareStack/Setup/README.md

   * Check if compiling works.

   * Check what happens when launching a job from the default.
+(Can be done only after global availability)

   * Check what happens when CrayEnv is loaded